ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 SecurityParameters := NewOpportunisticSecurityParameters()
 ~~~

-Representation of security parameters in implementations should parallel
+Representation of security parameters in implementations ought to parallel
 that chosen for Transport Property names as suggested in {{scope-of-interface-defn}}.

 ### Connection Establishment Callbacks